Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors: Spatial and Frequency Priors (SFP)

-The second frequency-domain prior is based on the observation that, for clear images, the percentage of low radial frequencies (below 0.001) within the total spectral magnitude is approximately 1\%, with higher percentages indicating more severe degradation.
-To confirm the validity of this prior, we randomly collect 1000 high-quality clear images and 1000 degraded images, and perform statistical analyses of the percentage of low-frequency magnitudes ($<$0.001) within the total spectral magnitude in each RGB channel.
-In Figure~\ref{fig:fdp_radial}, the distributions of clear images are concentrated around 1\%, whereas degraded images exhibit significantly higher percentages.
-Furthermore, the examples of clear and degraded images, annotated with their corresponding low-frequency percentages ($<$0.001), illustrate a direct correlation: percentages for clear scenes cluster near 1\%, and increase with the severity of degradation.
+To confirm the validity of this prior, we randomly collect 1000 high-quality clear images and 1000 degraded images, and perform statistical analyses on the proportion of low-frequency magnitudes (i.e., $\rho(x) < 0.001$) within the total spectral magnitude for each RGB channel.
+As shown in Fig.~\ref{fig:fdp_radial}, the distributions for clear images are concentrated around $1\%$, whereas degraded images exhibit significantly higher proportions.
+Furthermore, visual examples annotated with their corresponding low-frequency proportions demonstrate a clear correlation: values for clear scenes cluster near $1\%$ and increase progressively with the severity of degradation.